poppolopoppo/DependencyAnalyser/README.md

 ### Dependency Analyser Settings

-Users can customise error and warning sizes (both defaults and per asset type), and whether warnings should fail a test or not.
+Users can customise which asset types to analyse, whether to enable memory size calculation, error and warning sizes (both defaults and per asset type), and whether warnings should fail a test or not.
 These values can be customised by navigating to `Edit > Editor Preferences > Advanced > Dependency Analyser` and modifying the default values (or `Type Limits` for a higher degree of control), and `Fail for Warnings`.

 ![settings](https://github.com/YAGER-Development/DependencyAnalyser/assets/17513294/50443211-0899-42a7-b971-05a20eb79cd5)